VW CC Water Pump Failure Guide (2009–2017) – Symptoms, Fixes & Replacement Parts

 While overheating can occur if the water pump fails completely or if the vehicle is run low on coolant, this isn’t the most typical failure mode.
 Still, it’s critical to stop driving immediately if the temperature gauge rises above normal operating range to avoid engine damage.

-The VW CC with the VR6 engine usually won't throw specific fault codes for a failing water pump.
+The VW CC with the VR6 engine usually will not throw specific fault codes for a failing water pump.
 However, you may see a low coolant warning on the dash or find a puddle forming under the passenger side of the engine bay.
 These are key signs to watch for.

 How to Replace Your 3.6L VR6 CC Water Pump